Matho/refinerycms-photo-gallery/README.md

 ## Road map ?

-* album/photo tags using acts_as_taggable
-* show photo location on google maps
-* caching ?
 * GPS editing in degrees,minute,seconds format
 * album grouping by year (configurable)
+* connect with refinerycms-pages to enable reordering in menu
+* album/photo tags using acts_as_taggable ?
+* show photo location on google maps ?

 ## Testing